MichaelHaussmann/spil/README.md

 - to search in a list of Sids, for example a list of cached query results

 It is possible (and planned) to implement this search as a front to other query methods.
-For example to translate to an SQL, Shotgun or Ftrack query.
+For example to translate to an SQL, Shotgrid or Ftrack query.

 #
 ### UI